Frederiksborg Castle is one of Denmark's royal highlights and is located in a unique setting with a beautiful palace garden.

-Frederiksborg Palace is a top royal attraction in Denmark and in the palace, you will also find The National Museum of History, Denmark`s most impressive castle museum.
+Frederiksborg Castle is a top royal attraction and in the palace, you also find The National Museum of History here.

-You will find the palace north of Copenhagen in the city Hillerød.
-The palace, which is surrounded by the beautiful Frederiksborg Palace Garden, was built in the Dutch Renaissance style at the beginning of the 1600 century by King Christian IV.
+You will find the palace north of Copenhagen in the city of Hillerød.
+The beautiful Frederiksborg Palace Garden surrounds the palace, built in the Dutch Renaissance style at the beginning of the 1600 century by King Christian IV.

-The amazing Castle Garden was laid out as a romantic landscaped garden.
-Here you have to see the baroque style garden, that was recreated in 1996 according to the original drawings by J.C.
+The amazing Frederiksborg Castle Garden was laid out as a romantic landscaped garden.
+Here you have to see the baroque-style garden recreated in 1996 according to the original drawings by J.C.
 Krieger from 1725.